IJSComplexMatter/cddm/doc/quickstart.rst

 .. note::

    The `fps` option should be set to the desired fps of your camera acquisition.
 Images are drawn only if the resources to perform the visualization are available (drawing is fast enough).
 Otherwise the frames will not be drawn.
+The iterator will go through all data, but frames will only be displayed if there are enough resources to complete this task.

+.. _masking:

 Data masking
 ------------

-One of the more useful features is data masking.
-Sometimes, you may not want to compute the correlation function for the whole k-space, but only focus the analysis on a subset of k-values.
+Sometimes, you may not want to compute the correlation function for the rectangular k-space area defined by the kimax and kjmax parameters of the :func:`.fft.rfft2` function, but you may want to focus the analysis on a subset of k-values.

-For instance, for the cross-correlation analysis using the iterative algorithm, we can simply define a mask array, which is a boolean array with ones defined at k-indices where the correlation function needs to be calculated.
-For instance, to calculate data only along a given sector of k-value, you can build the mask with:
+For the cross-correlation analysis using the iterative algorithms and all multiple tau versions allow you to pass a mask array, which is a boolean array with ones defined at k-indices where the correlation function needs to be calculated.
+For instance, to calculate data only along a given sector of k-values, you can build the mask with:

 .. doctest::